tobymao/sqlglot/posts/onboarding.md

 Each semantic concept is represented by an _expression_ in the AST.
 Converting tokens to expressions is the primary task of the parser.

-As the AST is the core concept of SQLGlot, a more detailed tutorial on its representation, traversal & mutation can [be found here](https://github.com/tobymao/sqlglot/blob/main/posts/ast_primer.md).
+As the AST is a core concept of SQLGlot, a more detailed tutorial on its representation, traversal, and mutation can [be found here](https://github.com/tobymao/sqlglot/blob/main/posts/ast_primer.md).

 The next sections describe how the parser processes a SQL statement’s list of tokens, followed by an explanation of how dialect-specific parsing works.